hannahyklee/strava-visualizations/README.md

 STRAVA_REFRESH_TOKEN=<refresh token>
 ```

 When first authenticating, you will likely need to retrieve an authentication code with the proper scope and exchange it for a new refresh token and access token.
-This is to ensure that you have the correct scope to get activity data necessary for creating visualizations.
+This is to ensure that you have the correct scope to get activity data.

 To do this, follow the steps in Section D of the [Strava setup page](https://developers.strava.com/docs/getting-started/).
 In short:
 1. Go to `https://www.strava.com/oauth/authorize?client_id=[YOUR CLIENT ID]&response_type=code&redirect_uri=http://localhost/exchange_token&approval_prompt=force&scope=read,activity:read_all`